 How my customized training workshops are different:

 1. I don't teach presentation skills like how to stand, gesture, or breathe.
 I don't teach "every feature" basic PowerPoint courses.
 I don't teach design and graphics principles.
 I teach business professionals how to create a PowerPoint presentation that has a clear message, focused content, and effective visuals.

 2. Your staff are learning from a true expert.
-I am one of thirteen people in North America to be currently recognized by Microsoft with the PowerPoint Most Valuable Professional Award for my contributions to the PowerPoint presentation community.
-I have written seven books and four Kindle e-books on this subject.
+I am one of fifteen people in North America to be currently recognized by Microsoft with the PowerPoint Most Valuable Professional Award for my contributions to the PowerPoint presentation community.
+I have written eight books and four Kindle e-books on this subject.
 I have a degree in Chemical Engineering, and an MBA, so I can understand the details of your presentations and the communication challenges of business professionals.
 When you hire me, you get the expert at the front of the room, not someone who is reading an instructor's manual.

 5. Participants receive a detailed handout of what I cover so they can take notes on how to apply the ideas to their own situation.
 They also receive all the slide makeovers I show in PowerPoint format after the workshop so they can examine them and use them to build their own slides.
 I also send an email with links to other resources the participants can use to further their learning after the session, including links to unlisted playlists of video tutorials on creating effective graphs and visuals in Excel and PowerPoint.